Irwindeep/MobilityPlatform/README.md

 # File Management
 The files for the client server are all stored in `main/Client` and that for the hosy server is contained in `main/Host`.<br />
 In the Raspberry pi, these files are stored in `~/Project` for both client and host.
+# Working of the model
+The Client is connected to the host server by using `SSH` protocol.__
+Firstly, the client server will ask the user to enter their credentials using the `Registrations.register()`